kaisewhite/AWS/CDKCodeExamples/README.md

 # CDK Code Examples

 Reading the AWS CDK documention can sometimes be similar to peeling an onion.
 I've had a difficult time finding examples in Python since CDK favors TS/JS.
-So here are some code snippest for launching different resources.
+So here are some code snippets for launching different resources using Python.

 ### S3